MukheshDN4352/terraform-aws-Mukhesh-vpc/README.md

     public_subnet = {
       cidr_block = "10.0.0.0/24"
       az         = "ap-south-1a"
-      # to set the subnet as public , default is private
+      public     = true # To set the subnet as public, default is private }
-      public     = true
-    }

     private_subnet = {